INDUSTRIAL CHEMICALS – PROBABLE CARCINOGEN (IARC 2A)

 Canada is the second-largest producer of treated wood (second to the USA and equal to the UK).
 In 1999, Canada produced nearly 3.5 million cubic meters of treated wood; about 6% of the wood was treated with creosotes.
 A 2006 analysis of the treated wood industry in Canada predicted that production will remain stable for the foreseeable future.
 Approximately 13% of domestically consumed wood products are treated, but only 4% of the production total is treated because most wood exports are untreated.

 In 2003, creosote was the most commonly used pesticide in British Columbia.
 About 2,200 tonnes of creosotes were sold in BC that year, constituting 47% of all pesticides used.
-Creosote use was not reported in the 2010 report.
+Creosote use was not reported in the 2010 or 2017 reports.[31,32]

-Since 2007 Ontario has used 3.6 million cubic metres of creosote-treated wood containing 179,891 tonnes of creosote.
+From 2007 to 2008, Ontario used 3.6 million cubic metres of creosote-treated wood containing 179,891 tonnes of creosote.
 A total of 89% of the treated wood was used for railway ties, 8% for treated utility poles, and 3% for highway structures.

-In 2016, there were four creosote treatment plants across Canada in Nova Scotia, Quebec, and British Columbia.
-There have been no operating wood treatment plants in Ontario since the Thunder Bay Plant closure in 2002.[35,40]
+In 2020, there were three creosote treatment plants across Canada in Quebec and British Columbia.
+There have been no operating wood treatment plants in Ontario since the Thunder Bay Plant closure in 2002.[26,33]

 t = tonne